saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- The minimum of the above can be found by using calculus by taking partial derivatives setting them to zero and solving for both $\beta_{0}$ and $\beta_{1}$

->- This minimizing of the squared of the erros is sometimes referred to least squares estimation or **ordinary least squares** (OLS)
+>- This minimizing of the squared error terms is sometimes referred to least squares estimation or **ordinary least squares** (OLS)

 ---